The existence of a strongly polynomial time simplex algorithm for linear programs: Parametric KKT conditions

-The problems (\ref{primaljihe1}) and (\ref{primaljihe4}) represent two different perturbations of the problem (\ref{primaljihe10p}).
+The problems (\ref{primaljihe1}) and (\ref{primaljihe2dual}) represent two different perturbations of the problem (\ref{primaljihe10p}).
 The perturbations in the two problems occur in the OFD and in the RHS, respectively.
-To characterize the relationship, let us define one set-valued mapping as follow for any $u\in\varTheta_D$.
-Analogously, we may define another set-valued mapping as follow
+To characterize the relationship, let us define one set-valued mapping as follows Analogously, we may define another set-valued mapping as follows

-for any $v\in\varTheta_P$.
 Here the value of the mapping $\Phi(u)$ (or $\Psi(v)$) could be a set if the optimal solution is not unique corresponding to the parameter $u$ (or $v$).
 The similar idea was used by Borrelli et al. \cite{BBM01}.